thedavidchu/puzzles/wordle/README.md

 ## Licensing

-The list of words is from https://github.com/dwyl/english-words/blob/master/words_alpha.txt, using the Unlicense as of 2022 Janurary 28.
+The list of words is from [this link](https://github.com/dwyl/english-words/blob/master/words_alpha.txt) using the Unlicense as of 2022 Janurary 28.

 ## Notes
 1. It does not get every word in the dictionary in 6 guesses.